MediBoss/TakeHome-iOS-challenge/README.md

 ### Overview

 This repository contains the challenge code for Jetfuel iOS Engineer position.
-Repo should only be used by managers and recruiters @Shopify for assessment purposes.
+Repo's contains should only be used by managers and engineers from @Jetfuel for assessment purposes.

 ### Time
 ### Getting Started